zikula/core/src/docs/en/dev/Doctrine2/categories.rst

 Preconditions
 -------------

-You need a existing doctrine2 entity to which you would like to add categories support.
+You need a existing doctrine2 entity to which you would like add categories support to.
 In this guide we will use a *User* entity::

     use Doctrine\ORM\Mapping as ORM;